 Sending children back to schools and day care centers in Denmark, the first country in Europe to do so, did not lead to an increase in coronavirus infections, according to official data, confirming similar findings from Finland on Thursday.

-School closings have already faced criticism before as being an ineffective way to combat the spread of Covid-19.
-Current research evidence seems to suggest school closings have at best minimal effect on preventing Covid-19.
+School closures have already faced criticism before as an ineffective way to combat the spread of Covid-19.
+Current research evidence seems to suggest school closings have a minimal effect on preventing Covid-19.

 Research over the last several months has continuously shown that children appear to be less at risk for becoming ill from COVID-19 and spreading it to others.
 Researchers in Australia, as well as the World Health Organization’s chief scientist, eacn have said that children as a group are largely not responsible for spreading the coronavirus.